Location Scout Services

 What types of filming locations are available in Indonesia?

-Indonesia offers extraordinary diversity across 17,000+ islands.
+Here is the breakdown.
+Indonesia gives extraordinary diversity across 17,000+ islands.
 You can shoot at the ancient Buddhist temple of Borobudur and Hindu Prambanan, amid Bali's sculpted rice terraces and Hindu temples, on the volcanic moonscapes of Mount Bromo, in the underwater paradise of Raja Ampat, alongside Komodo dragons on Flores, in Sumatra's tropical rainforests, and in the modern urban landscapes of Jakarta and Bandung.

 What permits are required for location filming in Indonesia?

-Foreign productions need permits from the Indonesian Film Agency and may require Film Censorship Board approval.
-Temple complexes like Borobudur and Prambanan require heritage permits with equipment restrictions near sacred sites.
-Drone operations need DGCA registration with special permits for foreign operators.
-National parks require additional environmental permits.
-Local fixers are essential for navigating the multi-layered permit process.
+Here is what that looks like on the ground.
+Foreign shoots need permits from the Indonesian Film Agency and may need Film Censorship Board approval.
+Temple complexes like Borobudur and Prambanan need heritage permits with gear restrictions near sacred sites.
+Drone operations need DGCA sign-ups with special permits for foreign operators.
+National parks need extra site-level permits.
+Local fixers are key for handling the multi-layered permit process.

 How much do filming locations cost in Indonesia?

-Indonesia offers very competitive production costs.
-Municipal permits and temple access fees are generally affordable.
+Here is how the picture comes together.
+Indonesia gives very competitive production costs.
+City permits and temple access fees are mostly affordable.
 National park and marine reserve permits carry separate schedules.
-The Indonesian Film Incentive Program provides up to 30% back on qualifying expenditure.
-The favourable exchange rate and low cost of living make Indonesia attractive for budget-conscious international productions.
+There is no national cash rebate, but base costs run roughly 30-40% below Thailand.
+The favourable exchange rate and low cost of living make Indonesia attractive for budget-conscious global shoots.

 How do you match a location scout to my production?